Valley effects on the fractions in an ultrahigh mobility SiGe/Si/SiGe two-dimensional electron system

-Here, we observe minima of the longitudinal resistance corresponding to the quantum Hall effect of composite fermions at quantum numbers $p=1$, 2, 3, 4, and 6 in ultra-clean strongly interacting bivalley SiGe/Si/SiGe 2D electron system.
+In this Letter, we observe minima of the longitudinal resistance corresponding to the quantum Hall effect of composite fermions at quantum numbers $p=1$, 2, 3, 4, and 6 in an ultraclean strongly interacting bivalley SiGe/Si/SiGe 2D electron system.
 The minima at $p=3$ disappear below a certain electron density, although the surrounding minima at $p=2$ and $p=4$ persist to significantly lower densities.
-Furthermore, the onset for the resistance minimum at filling factor $\nu=3/5$ is found to be independent of the tilt angle of the magnetic field.
-The results point out to the intersection or merging of the quantum levels of composite fermions with different valley indices, which reveals the valley effect on the fractions.
+This finding is strikingly similar to the effect of the disappearance of the cyclotron minima in the magnetoresistance at low electron densities in Si metal-oxide-semiconductor field-effect transistors (MOSFETs) while the spin minima survive down to appreciably lower densities \cite{kravchenko2000shubnikov}, which signifies that the cyclotron splitting becomes equal to the sum of the spin and valley splittings, and the corresponding valley sublevels merge \cite{shashkin2014merging}.
+Furthermore, the onset for the resistance minimum at filling factor $\nu=3/5$ is found to be independent of the tilt angle of the magnetic field, excluding the spin origin of the effect.
+The results point to the intersection or merging of the quantum levels of composite fermions with different valley indices, which reveals the valley effect on the fractions.
+In analogy with Si MOSFETs, it is very likely that the merging of the composite fermion levels with different valley indices occurs in our samples.
+In contrast to the simple crossing of quantum levels, the effect of the interaction-caused level merging is very similar to the band flattening at the Fermi level in strongly correlated Fermi systems, which has been indicated in a SiGe/Si/SiGe 2D electron system based on the experiment in Ref.~\cite{melnikov2017indication}.
 The dominance of the $\nu=2/5$ fraction over the $\nu=1/3$ fraction, observed earlier in the magnetoresistance at low densities in this electron system, may also be related to valley effects.
+The observed experimental effects are surprising and warrant further theoretical consideration.